Acts of the claimant: The principles

-In the normal course of events, the defendant is liable if they owed a duty of care, breached that duty and either caused loss or damage to the claimant or exposed the claimant to the risk of loss or damage.
+In the normal course of events, a defendant is liable in negligence if they owed a duty of care, breached that duty and either caused loss or damage to the claimant or exposed the claimant to the risk of loss or damage.
 But a negligent defendant will not be liable for any loss or damage subsequently sustained by the claimant, if the claimant acted unreasonably in responding to the situation.
 This is a matter for the courts to weigh on the facts of each case.

-In McKew v Holland & Hannen & Cubitts (Scotland) Ltd. (1969) 3 AER 1621, the defendant's negligence caused an injury to the claimant's leg that significantly weakened it.
+In McKew v Holland & Hannen & Cubitts (Scotland) Ltd. [1969] 3 All ER 1621, the defendant's negligence caused an injury to the claimant's leg that significantly weakened it.
 When later attempting to descend a steep staircase without a handrail or assistance, the claimant broke the ankle in the same leg.
 Lord Reid said that once a person is injured and that injury produces a loss of mobility, they must act reasonably and carefully.

 It is, of course, possible that the disability may produce a situation in which further injury is caused.
 In such a case, the second injury fits into the chain of causation, the one following naturally from the other.
 But if the injured person acts unreasonably, this behaviour is novus actus interveniens (Latin for "a new act intervening").
 The chain of causation is considered broken and the new injuries will be regarded as caused by the claimant's own conduct and not by the defendant's fault or the disability caused by that first negligence.